 Most members are not getting the full story through the car dealership ads.
-Car dealerships currently advertise tax free purchases for band members, this is true, what they do not stipulate is, the vehicle must be delivered to the reserve by the dealership and there is with most if not all dealerships in Newfoundland a $500 fee for delivering the vehicle to the reserve and the reserve here in Newfoundland has a minimal administration charge.
-The person purchasing the vehicle must also go to the reserve in order to legally finalize the transaction.
-Members must realize that paying taxes on goods not delivered to a reserve is not a violation of their aboriginal rights.
+Car dealerships currently advertise tax free purchases for band members, this is true.
+What they do not stipulate is that the vehicle must be delivered to the reserve by the dealership.
+Most all dealerships in Newfoundland charge a $500 fee for delivering the vehicle to the reserve.
+The reserve here in Newfoundland also has a minimal administration charge.

 Chief Brendan Sheppard